MaoJianwei/Mao_Service_Discovery/README.md

-# MaoServerDiscovery
+# Mao Service Discovery
-Discover your server by two methods:
+Discover your service by two methods:

 1. Client-Server mode, using gRPC stream.
 2. Using etcd.